junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 When used well, the charts tell mothers and health workers when a child is not growing normally, so they can take early action.
 They can make sure the child gets more to eat, and can check for and treat any illness the child may have.

 On the next page is a typical Child Health Chart showing the ‘road to health’.
 This chart can be cut out and copied.
-Or larger, ready-made cards can be obtained (in English, Spanish, Portuguese, or Zulu) from Teaching Aids at Low Cost (TALC, see [page 431](#page-431) for address).
+Or larger, ready-made cards can be obtained (in English, Spanish, Portuguese, or Zulu) from [Teaching Aids at Low Cost - TALC](#teaching-material) for address).
 Similar charts are produced in local languages by the Health Departments in many countries.

 It is a good idea for every mother to keep a Child Health Chart for each of her children under 5 years of age.
 If there is a health center or ‘under-fives clinic’ nearby, she should take her children, with their charts, to be weighed and to have a ‘check-up’ each month.
 The health worker can help explain the Chart and its use.
 To protect the Chart, keep it in a plastic envelope.